 Processed foods that contain simple carbohydrates are usually high in calories, and not very nutritious, so you may wish to cut back on foods that contain these ingredients:

 - Malt Sugar

-Fruits and vegetables naturally contain fructose; however, they're also good for you because they're nutrient-dense and they contain fiber that slows down the digestion and absorption of sugar.
-Fruit juices that don't contain fiber can still be very nutritious, but without the bulk of whole fruit, the simple carbohydrates are absorbed much more quickly.
+Fruits and vegetables naturally contain fructose; however, they're also good for you because they're nutrient-dense, and they contain fiber that slows down the digestion and absorption of sugar.
+Fruit juices that don't contain fiber can still be very nutritious, but the simple carbohydrates are absorbed much more quickly without the fiber to slow digestion down.
 Generally, it's better to eat whole fruit rather than drink fruit juice.